tomascern/atlo-legal/privacy-policy.md

-# Privacy Policy for AviatorAtlas
+# Privacy Policy for Atlo

-  *Last updated: February 20, 2026*
+  *Last updated: February 26, 2026*

   ## Overview
-  AviatorAtlas is an offline aviation map application for pilots.
+  Atlo is an offline world atlas application.
   We are committed to protecting your privacy.

   ## Data We Collect

   ### Location Data
-  AviatorAtlas requests access to your device location solely to display your current position (ownship) on the map.
+  Atlo requests access to your device location solely to display your current position on the map.
 Location data is processed entirely on-device and is never transmitted to our servers or any third party.